sincerelyjoshin/sincerelyjoshin.github.io/pages/documentation/disabling_display_of_notification_center.md

 </plist>
 ```

-## Disabling Locally With Terminal
+## Disabling Locally with Terminal

 Running the following commands locally in _Terminal_, while logged into the targeted user account will disable the _Notification Center_ trackpad gesture upon next login.